 Item 5.
 Market For Registrant's Common Equity, Related Stockholder Matters and Issuer Purchases of Equity Securities

 Market Information

-The common shares of Viemed trade in Canada on the TSX under the trading symbol "VMD.TO", and trade in the United States on the Nasdag Capital Market under the symbol "VMD".
+The common shares of Viemed trade in the United States on the Nasdaq Capital Market under the symbol "VMD" and in Canada on the TSX under the trading symbol "VMD.TO".

 Shareholders